Jelly-Pudding/ereddicator/README.md

   - Upvoted content
   - Downvoted content
   - Hidden posts
+- **Reddit Data Export Support**: You can process content from Reddit's data export.
+Although it requires more effort on your part, it is ***highly recommended*** you take advantage of this feature as it ensures all of your content is processed.
+See [Reddit Data Export Request](#reddit-data-export-request) for instructions.
 - **Edit-Only Mode**: For comments and posts, you can choose to only edit the content without deleting it.
-This may be desirable as Reddit is capable of restoring deleted comments.
-It may also be desirable as web crawlers that picked up your original content may overwrite it with the new text.
+This is recommended as Reddit is capable of restoring your content.
+It is also recommended as web crawlers that picked up your original content may overwrite it with the new text.
 - **Karma Threshold**: You can set karma thresholds for comments and posts.
 Content with karma above or equal to the threshold will be preserved.
 - **Preserve Gilded Content**: Option to preserve comments and posts that have been gilded (received Reddit gold).
 - **Preserve Distinguished Content**: Option to preserve comments and posts that have been distinguished by moderators.